HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Introduction

-On such platforms, different types of models can be classified into two categories based on their tasks, i.e., \textit{base models} and \textit{task-specific models}. (i) \textit{Base models} are large, pre-trained models that can be fine-tuned for specific downstream tasks~\cite{tan2024challenges}.
-They are usually trained on vast datasets and are general-purpose, such as GPT~\cite{yenduri2024gpt}, BERT~\cite{kenton2019bert}, and T5~\cite{bahani2023effectiveness}. (ii) \textit{Task-specific models} are modified versions of base models for a specific task.
+Based on the tasks, these models can be classified into two broad categories, \textit{base models} and \textit{task-specific models}. (i) \textit{Base models} are large, pre-trained models that can be fine-tuned for specific downstream tasks~\cite{tan2024challenges}.
+They are usually trained on vast datasets and are general-purpose, such as GPT~\cite{yenduri2024gpt}, BERT~\cite{kenton2019bert}, and T5~\cite{bahani2023effectiveness}.

+(ii) \textit{Task-specific models} are modified versions of base models for a specific task.
 Taking Hugging Face as an example, there are four types of such models.
 First, \textit{fine-tuned models} adapt base models for specific tasks by training on additional task-specific datasets~\cite{zou2023comprehensive}.
-Second, \textit{adapters models} add lightweight and modular layers to the pre-trained models for specific tasks~\cite{hu2023llm}.
+Second, \textit{adapter models} add lightweight and modular layers to the pre-trained models for specific tasks~\cite{hu2023llm}.
 Third, \textit{quantization models} trade off precision in numerical computations for accelerating inference and reducing memory consumption (e.g., using less precise model parameters)~\cite{velingkerclam}.
-Fourth, \textit{merged models} integrate multiple models into a single unified model by combining weights or configurations enabling support for multiple tasks or domains without separate deployments~\cite{akiba2025evolutionary}.
-Besides models, such platforms also host many \textit{datasets} used for training and fine-tuning the previously discussed models~\cite{rottger2024safetyprompts}.
+Fourth, \textit{merged models} integrate multiple models into a single unified model by combining weights or configurations~\cite{akiba2025evolutionary}.
+Besides, such platforms also host many \textit{datasets} used for training or adapting (e.g., fine-tuning) models~\cite{rottger2024safetyprompts}.